 - Tools and credentials required to gain viable, sustainable employment after release from prison.

-Correctional education is like a magic pill to prison administrators and law enforcement authorities.
-When education is introduced into the inmate population, violence, racial tensions, misbehavior, and other conflicts are reduced and quelled.
+Prison education is like a magic pill to prison administrators and law enforcement authorities.
+When prison education is introduced into the inmate population, violence, racial tensions, misbehavior, and other conflicts are reduced and quelled.
 And this isn't only for the inmates who are engaging in prison education programs, but also for those who are not, but are in close proximity to those who are.
-Correctional education has a positive, stabilizing effect in an otherwise chaotic environment, creating a safer prison culture for all who live and work within the prison facility.
+It has a positive, stabilizing effect in an otherwise chaotic environment, creating a safer prison culture for all who live and work within the prison facility.

 - Reductions in violence amongst the confined and supervised populations.